Is It Legal to Withhold Appraisal or Ex-Gratia from an Employee Who Resigned?

 Manish Srivastava

-HR ISO Consultant ( QMS,EMs & FSMS)
+HR ISO Consultant (QMS, EMS & FSMS)

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute